 The options go on and on.

-There are a couple things to note when making this pasta.
+There are a couple things to note when making this pasta with olive oil and garlic.
 For one, the best pasta to use is spaghetti; angel hair will work too.
 If you don’t know how much pasta to make, I usually go for about a “quarter size” worth.
 Meaning, if you bunch together the pasta in your hand, it will be the same size in diameter as a quarter.
 I have heard this makes about 2 oz, but to be honest, I always overshoot this and end up making what I think is about 3-4 oz.
 For this recipe, we need about 4 oz.

-Also, make sure to salt the water before adding you pasta.
-As Frankie says in this video, it should taste like the ocean.
+Now, let’s boil water in your saucepan.
+Make sure to salt the water before adding you pasta.
+As Frankie says in his video, it should taste like the ocean.

-The spiral looks cool, sure, but try to work the pasta into the water so that it all cooks evenly.
+The spiral looks cool, sure, but try to work the pasta into the saucepan and boil the water so that it all cooks evenly.
 While the pasta is cooking you can start with your simple olive oil “sauce.”
-Add your olive oil to a separate pan with garlic and any other ingredients you are using.
+Add your olive oil to a separate cast iron skillet or electric skillets (depending one which appliance you have) with garlic and any other ingredients you are using.
 For me, it was the shallots and red pepper flake.
 If you are using vegetables and protein, you shouldn’t add them just yet, only add the ingredients to flavor the oil.
 You should add anything else fully cooked when you add the pasta.

 Let that simmer until the garlic changes color but do not let it burn.
 Burnt garlic is the worst.